Fortin Finger Test

 How to use our Fortin Finger Test template?

-The Fortin Finger Test template is designed to help healthcare professionals accurately assess sacroiliac joint dysfunction in patients.
+The Fortin Finger Test template is designed to help you accurately assess sacroiliac joint dysfunction in patients.
+It also contains an image to specifically point out where the pain should be radiating.
 Follow these steps to utilize the template effectively:

 Step 1: Download and prepare the template

-Begin by downloading the Fortin Finger Test template from our website.
-Print out a copy for each patient you plan to assess.
+Begin by clicking "Use template" to open the Fortin Finger Test template on the Carepatron app's template viewer.
+From there, you can customize it, fill it out digitally, or print it out.
+You can also download a non-customizable but digitally fillable PDF by clicking "Download."
+You may also print out a copy for each patient you plan to assess.
 Familiarize yourself with the template's structure and sections to ensure a smooth testing process.

 Step 2: Record patient information